Miner3D-Gamer/mirl/README.md

 - `all` – Enables all commonly used features: `default`, `imagery`, and `full_backend_support`
 - `f128`- Enables support for 128-bit floating point numbers since they are not yet stable
 - `keycode_support` - Enables the ability to interact with keyboard
-- `do_not_compile_extension_tuple_support` - Disables the tuple extensions -> Taking the result of cargo expand as reference, this saves ~27k lines of code the compiler can skip.
-This doesn't come without its own cost however as several functions will be disabled to accommodate for that change
 - `do_not_compile_misc` - Stops the experimental misc module from compiling
 - `keyboard_query` - Get the currently pressed keys -> Required for MiniFB
 - `cursor_show_hotspot` - A debug option for adding a red dot to the hotspot of a customly loaded cursor